 Commercial Flood Insurance

 When a business has property damage due to floodwater, commercial flood insurance can cover the costs of recovering the building and its contents.
 Since floodwater damage is seldom covered by other types of commercial insurance, a business will often need a separate flood insurance policy.
-At King Insurance Partners, we offer commercial flood insurance in addition to other business insurance coverage.
+At King Risk Partners, we offer commercial flood insurance in addition to other business insurance coverage.

 flooded warehouse